clearlinux/swupd-client/docs/swupd.1.rst

         Update the index used by search-file to speed up searches.
 Don't enable this if you have download or space restrictions.

-``verify``

-    Perform system software installation verification.
-The program will obtain all the manifests needed from version url and content url to establish whether the system software is correctly installed and not overwritten, modified, missing or otherwise incorrect (permissions, etc.).

-    After obtaining the proper resources, all files that are under control of the software update program are verified according to the manifest data.

-    NOTE: This command has been superseded, please consider using "swupd diagnose" instead.

-    - `-V, --version`

-        Verify against a specific version.

-    - `-m, --manifest`

-        Verify against a specific version.
-This flag has been superseded.
-Please use -V instead.

-    - `-f, --fix`

-        Correct any issues found.
-This will overwrite incorrect file content, add missing files and do additional corrections, permissions etc.  This option has been superseded, please consider using "swupd repair" instead.

-    - `-Y, --picky`

-        Also List files which should not exist.
-Only files listed in the manifests should exist.
-If the flag is used along with --fix, it removes these files.

-    - `-X, --picky-tree=[PATH]`

-        Selects the sub-tree where --picky looks for extra files.
-To be specified as absolute path.
-The default is `/usr`.

-    - `-w, --picky-whitelist=[RE]`

-        Any path matching the POSIX extended regular expression is ignored by --picky.
-The given expression is always wrapped in ``^(`` and ``)$`` and thus has to match the entire path.
-        Matched directories get skipped completely.

-        The default is to ignore ``/usr/lib/kernel``,
-        ``/usr/lib/modules``, ``/usr/src`` and ``/usr/local``.

-        Examples:

-        - ``/var|/etc/machine-id``

-            Ignores ``/var`` or ``/etc/machine-id``, regardless of
-            whether they are directories or something else.
-In the usual case that ``/var`` is a directory, also everything inside it is ignored because the directory gets skipped while scanning the directory tree.

-        - empty string or ``^$``

-            Matches nothing, because paths are never empty.

-    - `-i, --install`

-        Install all files into {path} as specified by the `--path={path}` option.
-Useful to generate a new system root, or verify side by side.
-This option has been superseded, please consider using "swupd os-install" instead.

-    - `-q, --quick`

-        Omit checking hash values.
-Instead only looks for missing files and directories and/or symlinks.

-    - `-x, --force`

-        Attempt to proceed even if non-critical errors found.

-    - `-B, --bundles=[BUNDLES]`

-        Forces swupd to only consider the (comma separated) list of BUNDLES for verify.

-        Examples:

-        - ``--bundles os-core,vi``

-            Only runs the verify operation on the os-core and vi bundles.

-    - `--extra-files-only`

-        Like --picky, but it only removes extra files.
-It omits checking hash values, and for missing files, directories and/or symlinks.

 FILES